cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

  2.2. ....
 Where do you find the source code
  2.3. ....
 Where can you get another overview about CrypTool 2.4. ....
 What's new in version 1.4.20
+ 2.5. ....
+What's new in version 1.4.30
  3. ....
-Possible areas for further development -- ideas, requests 3.1. ....
-Functionality: Algorithms / methods
- 3.2. ....
-Functionality: Analysis
- 3.3. ....
-Internal interfaces / editors
- 3.4. ....
-User interface / visualizations
- 3.5. ....
-Roadmap: Porting to Linux, Future Projects using Java/Eclipse and C#/.NET
- 3.6. ....
-Meaningful tasks to make a new maintainer familiar with the code
- 4. ....
 Limitations and requirements
- 4.1. ....
-Scope of this Education, training and awareness software 4.2. ....
-Win32 environment, rights for installation and usage, Java-Runtime 4.3. ....
-Interactive online help under Windows XP 4.4. ....
+ 3.1. ....
+Scope of this Education, training and awareness software 3.2. ....
+Win32 environment, rights for installation and usage, Java-Runtime 3.3. ....
+Interactive online help under Windows XP 3.4. ....
 Support for different languages
- 4.5. ....
+ 3.5. ....
 Restrictions / Features
- 4.6. ....
+ 3.6. ....
 Using certificates and keys created with older CrypTool versions
- 5. ....
+ 4. ....
 Installation / de-installation / key usage / operating
- 5.1. ....
+ 4.1. ....
 Installation
+ 4.2. ....
+De-installation of CrypTool
- 5.2. ....
+ 4.3. ....
 Repeated usage of keys
- 5.2.1. ....
+ 4.3.1. ....
 Keys of previous versions
- 5.2.2. ....
-Keys stored in the files of the PSE directory 5.3. ....
-Installation under multi-user operating systems 5.4. ....
-De-installation of CrypTool
+ 4.3.2. ....
+Keys stored in the files of the PSE directory 4.4. ....
+Installation under multi-user operating systems 4.5. ....
- 5.5. ....
 Operating under multi-user operating systems
- 6. ....
+ 5. ....
 List of delivered files
- 6.1. ....
+ 5.1. ....
 Checking the integrity of downloaded files
+ 6. ....
+Brief history of the released main versions of CrypTool
  7. ....
-Brief history of the released main versions of CrypTool
+Feedback and contact addresses
  8. ....
-Feedback
- 9. ....
-Contact addresses
-10. ....
 References / Hints / Awards
-10.1. ....
+ 8.1. ....
 Articles about CrypTool
-10.2. ....
+ 8.2. ....
 Further references
-10.3. ....
-Further freeware projects (Crank, CAP, CryptoStudio, etc) 10.4. ....
+ 8.3. ....
+Further freeware projects (Crank, CAP, CryptoStudio, etc) 8.4. ....
 Awards
-11. ....
+A. ....
 Appendix
-11.1. ....
-Hints for using CrypTool on Linux with Wine
+A.1. ....
+Hints for using CrypTool on Linux with Wine A.2. ....
+New features, Roadmap, Successor projects using Java/Eclipse + C#/.NET

 1. Brief description of the CrypTool package